melisgl/autoload/README.md

         all packages are created, then their state is reconstructed in phases following [`DEFPACKAGE`][9b43].

+        Any reference to non-existent packages (e.g. in `:USE`) or symbols in non-existent packages (e.g. `:IMPORT-FROM`) is silently skipped.

     - If `PROCESS-DOCSTRING`, then the docstrings extracted from `DEFUN/AUTOLOADED` or `DEFVAR/AUTOLOADED` will be associated with the definition.